-The command to change the elevation gimbal motion to the scan profile indicated by the index value.
+The command changes the elevation gimbal motion to the scan profile indicated by the index value.
 It will execute only on scan boundaries.
 When transmitted via spacecraft time-tagged stored command loads, it will be used as the primary solar avoidance mechanism during biaxial operations.
 During sunrise and sunset events, this command is to send the short-earth scan profile index.
 In between these events, the normal-earth scan profile index should be sent.

-ICE-34 Command Cover Main -
+ICE-34 Command\Cover\Main -

-The command to execute the cover operation specified by the index value.
+The command executes the cover operation specified by the index value.
 Opening and closing will cause the cover to move in a continuous operation.
-Care should be given when using this command in conjunction with the STEP_MAIN_COVER_TO_OPEN/CLOSE.
+Care should be given when using this command in conjunction with the STEP\MAIN\COVER\TO\OPEN/CLOSE.
 See Reference 8 for further details.

-ICE-35 Command Cover MAM -
+ICE-35 Command\Cover\MAM -

-The command to execute the cover operation specified by the index value.
+The command executes the cover operation specified by the index value.
 Opening and closing will cause the cover to move in a continuous operation.
-Care should be given when using this command in conjunction with the STEP_MAM_COVER_TO_OPEN/CLOSE.
+Care should be given when using this command in conjunction with the STEP\MAM\COVER\TO\OPEN/CLOSE.
 See Reference 8 for further details.

-ICE-36 Set SWICS Intensity -
+ICE-36 Set\SWICS\Intensity -